jactor-rises/archived-actions/prepare-mvn-release/README.md

 Requires a github runner with maven and a github artifact being built with maven and runs on an environment which support bash-scripts.

-No inputs are required, but the script will expect an environment variable for the filename that will hold the release tag.
+No inputs are required, but the script will output the tagged release and the new SNAPSHOT version.